 See Figure 7-15.
-The key switch relay (1) is under the seat.
+The key switch relay (1) is located on the left side of the vehicle behind the fairing.
 See Ignition Relay under 7.5 STARTER INTERLOCK for testing procedure.

-Battery Fuse
+Main Fuse

-A 30 Amp battery fuse links the ignition key switch and the battery.
-The 30A battery fuse is located under the rider's seat.
-See 7.23 BATTERY FUSE AND FUSES for more information.
+A 30 Amp main fuse links the ignition key switch and the battery.
+The 30 Amp main fuse is located under the rider's seat.
+See 7.22 MAIN FUSE AND FUSES for more information.

 - Key switch relay

-- Ignition relay
+- Ignition relay 2.

-- Start relay
+- Start relay 3.